Puente Alto Santiago Metropolitan, Chile Travel Guide

 Must-try dishes that embody Chilean comfort food, available widely.

-Found in bakeries, restaurants, and street vendors.
+Found in bakeries, restaurants, and street stalls.

 Essential Chilean beverages that capture the national spirit and acclaimed viticulture.